 Treat The Big Client Like Icing On Your Cake

 This is absolutely vital when working with large clients.
 The phrase, “Don’t put all your eggs in one basket” comes to mind.
 Your financial future planning should never be dependant on the ability to keep your big client long term.
 Overspending for the future without maintaining the now can be dangerous.
 Always have a worse case scenario plan.
 What if your biggest client were to drop you in the middle of a project?
 Would you be able to financially keep all your employees?
 Set aside some funds for cushion in regrowing your business if you were to lose that client.

 Don’t ever stop advertising and seeking new business.
 You should always be making connections to further future business.
 Even if your current team does not have the capacity to do additional work right now, your brand awareness should always be a priority.
 Your advertising doesn’t always have to be a hard sell during this time, but your roofing business should remain top of mind to people when they think to call a roofing company.
 This in-between time can be a great opportunity to showcase your involvement and commitment to your community as part of your brand recognition advertising.
-For more ideas on how to keep your advertising fresh, check out our article on keeping your content exciting.

 Cultivate relationships.
 Regardless of whether or not your team can service additional needs for other clients, still maintaining good communication in those relationships can lead to more business down the road when your team is bigger or when you release your big client.